-Investment in firms not listed on a stock exchange.
-Investors (which can include Investment Trusts or other funds) directly invest in private companies and then own a share of that company.
-Investors can also buyout public companies which results in the delisting of public equity.
+Alternative investment in firms not listed on a stock exchange.
+Investors (which can include investment trusts or other funds) directly invest in private companies and then own a share of that company.
+Investors can also buy out public companies, which results in the delisting of public equity.

 A document required by law to be published on the occasion of an issue of shares or fixed interest securities to the public.
 A prospectus gives details of the company and the issue.